 - Gallery/event space.
 Gallery or event spaces, unlike pop-in shops, offer a blank canvas for translating your digital brand into a physical space with eye-catching displays.
 These venues are also primed and ready for events, unlike some typical brick-and-mortar retail environments.

 - Mobile.
 If you don’t want to limit yourself to one location, consider going mobile and renting a truck or bus to host your own traveling pop-up shop.
 In 2017, Casper’s Nap Tour traveled from Vancouver to Toronto, offering customers throughout Canada the chance to test out its mattresses.
-This opens you up to operating in various locations and maximizing your reach—you can set up at a farmer’s market, park, or any public setting that you think your customers would be frequenting.

 How to choose your pop-up location